Test & Treat

 Q: Are there any pre-requisites to register for the program?

-You must be a licensed pharmacist in the State of Florida with a license that is in active and good standing.
+To earn this certification in the State of Florida, you must be a licensed pharmacist in the State of Florida with a license that is in active and good standing.
+For pharmacists licensed outside of the State of Florida, you will need to consult your State Board of Pharmacy.

 Please visit the Florida Board of Pharmacy- Pharmacist Test and Treat Certification for more information.